LewisPeacockLab/instabrain/README.md

 # instabrain
-Instabrain is a hackable real-time fMRI tool written in python that can leverage existing neuroimaging packages such as AFNI and FSL in real-time.
+Instabrain is a python tool for decoding fMRI patterns in real-time.
+This processing includes (1) motion correction using existing packages such as AFNI or FSL, (2) time series processing of voxel activities using NumPy and SciPy, and (3) decoding using PyMVPA classifiers.

 # Installing
 For now, just install dependencies.
 Some day, this will be a package.